Western Leone

 Western Leone is a Western-style theme park in the province of Almeria, Andalusia (Spain).
 Located at the 378.9 km mark on the A-92 motorway, it is the smallest of three such theme parks in the Tabernas Desert; the other two are Mini Hollywood and Texas Hollywood.

 Western Leone was originally built to film Sergio Leone's Once Upon a Time in the West (1968); the large red house, around which many of the scenes in the film revolve, is maintained as an attraction, along with other buildings of a Western town.
 It has also been used to film other Spaghetti Westerns.

 In 1970, a fortress was built a short distance from Western Leone.
 This structure was used as a set for El Condor and later films.
-The fortress fell into disrepair by 1986.
+The fortress had fallen into disrepair by 1986.

-As for March 2022, it is for sale.
+As of March 2022, it is for sale 2.5 million euros (86.000m2).